MicrosoftDocs/power-automate-docs/articles/desktop-flows/assets-library.md

 > [!IMPORTANT]
 > - This feature requires Power Automate for desktop v2.32 or later.

 Assets library allows you to include more functionality in desktop flows.
-For example, you can upload custom actions to the assets library when required, or you can search for available UI elements collections.
+For example, you can make certain cloud connectors available in your flow, upload custom actions to the assets library when required, or you can search for available UI elements collections.

 To access the assets library, select the Assets library button at the top-right of the designer.